DevMountain/react-3-afternoon/README.md

 ## Black Diamond

 Update the project to allow the `Search` bar to find `posts` that contain a certain string.
 Example: If a user searchs for blue, the Feed of posts should only display posts that contain the word blue.
+To filter by multiple words be sure to use the `encodeURI` JavaScript function.

 ## Contributions